ThatAquarel/CraftSlicer/README.md

 - Time, time library

 # Running
-Before running, create two folders, one named "temp" and the other "temp_img".
+Before running, create two folders, one named "temp" and the other "temp_img" in the same directory as CraftSlicer.py.
 These are required for the program to run.
 The program requires 5 arguments:
 - Target mesh directory(.stl).")
 - Target mesh north side texture directory(.png).")